FederatedAI/FATE/doc/dsl_conf_v2_setting_guide.rst

 As the example shows, user define the component name as key of this module.

-Please note that in DSL V2, all modeling task config should contains a **Reader** component to reader data from storage service, this component has "output" filed only, like the following:
+Please note that in DSL V2, all modeling task config should contain a **Reader** component to reader data from storage service, this component has "output" filed only, like the following:

 ::